-• Single Employer Plan, including ROBS plans, may be processed under an SBA Lender's delegated authority if the only investment held by the 401(k) plan at the time of application is the equity in the Applicant business.
-Note: Any subsequent contributions required under IRS and/or Employee Retirement Income Security Act (ERISA) regulations are permitted.

-- Multiple-Employer Plan, (i.e. plans that hold in trust the assets of other businesses), including ROBS plans, must be submitted to the SBA processing center under non-delegated processing.
+- Single Employer Plan, including ROBS plans, may be processed under an SBA Lender's delegated authority if the only investment held by the 401(k) plan at the time of application is the equity in the Applicant business.
+Note: Any subsequent contributions required under IRS and/or Employee Retirement Income Security Act (ERISA) regulations are permitted. - Multiple-Employer Plan, (i.e., plans that hold in trust the assets of other businesses), including ROBS plans, must be submitted to the SBA processing center under non-delegated processing.
 NOTE: Size standards and maximum SBA guarantee limits to a Borrower and its affiliates apply to the multiple-employer plan. - a.
 The SBA Lender must: - i.
-Identify the Beneficial Owners of 20% or more of the Applicant and the 401(k) plan, including but not limited to, the Trust, corporations, individuals, etc.; - ii.
-Identify in E-Tran and in the credit memorandum: - a) The specific type of 401(k) plan (Single Employer Plan, Multiple Employer Plan, etc.); and - b) If applicable, that the Applicant is using a ROBS plan for the equity contribution or other purpose (if the latter, specify the purpose of the ROBS plan). - iii.
+Identify in E-Tran and in the credit memorandum: - a) The specific type of 401(k) plan (Single Employer Plan, Multiple Employer Plan, etc.); and

+- SOP 50 10 7.1 Section A, Ch.
+2 Credit Not Available Elsewhere, Special Transaction Structures, & Other Primary Applicant Eligibility Requirements - b) If applicable, that the Applicant is using a ROBS plan for the equity contribution or other purpose (if the latter, specify the purpose of the ROBS plan). - ii.
 Obtain the full unconditional guaranty of the sponsor(s) of the 401(k) plan regardless of the sponsor's individual ownership interest in the Applicant concern.
 This guaranty must be a secured guaranty if required by SBA's existing collateral policies.
 For more information on collateral: For 7(a), see the collateral section in each delivery method chapter of Section B. For 504, see Section C, Ch.
 1, Para.
-E.2.a., Collateral. - iv.
+E.2.a., Collateral. - iii.
 The SBA Lender must obtain the following 401(k) plan documentation with the loan application: - a) A favorable determination letter from IRS providing advance assurance that the terms of the 401(k) plan satisfies qualification requirements.
 IRS Publication 794 explains the significance of the favorable determination letter, points out critical areas that may affect the qualified status of a 401(k) plan, and provides general information on the reporting requirements for the 401(k) plan; - b) For an existing 401(k) plan, the Annual Return/Report of Employee Benefit Plan (e.g., IRS Form 5500, IRS Form 5500-EZ, etc.); - c) For a ROBS plan: - i) C Corporation formation documents; - ii) 401(k) plan adoption documents; - iii) Stock purchase agreements; and - iv) Related corporate resolutions. - b.
 SBA loan proceeds may not be used for any 401(k) plan formation costs. - c.
-The application cannot be structured as an EPC/OC.
-(13 CFR § 120.111(a)(6))
+Prior to any disbursement of loan proceeds, the SBA Lender must obtain the Borrower's certification that the Borrower and the 401(k) plan are in compliance with all applicable IRS, Treasury, and Department of Labor requirements and that it will comply with all relevant operating and reporting requirements.